 OBJECTIVES

-Thanks to this versatile training, both theoretical and applied, students will be able to quickly integrate both a public research organization (after a PhD thesis) or an industrial Research and Development group.
-Various industrial laboratories are directly associated with this training (Thales, ONERA, CEA, etc.).
+Thanks to this versatile training that is both theoretical and applied, students will be able to quickly integrate both a public research organization (after a PhD) and an industrial Research and Development group.
+Various industrial laboratories are directly associated with the training (Thales, ONERA, CEA, etc.).

 CALENDAR